What is Keratoconus?

 Treatment options for keratoconus

-Treating keratoconus should aim at slowing down or stopping the progression of the disease and improve visual function.
-For this, we have several approaches worth mentioning:
+Treating keratoconus aims to slow down or stop the progression of the disease and improve visual function.
+There are several approaches that can accomplish this:

 Corneal Cross-linking

 This is a relatively new approach to treat keratoconus.
-It is a minimally-invasive procedure performed in an office setting.
+It is a minimally-invasive procedure performed in a clinical setting.
 The procedure uses eye drops and an ultraviolet machine to strengthen the corneal tissue and the protective fibers, limiting its deterioration and the progression of the eye condition.

 Contact Lenses

 Through scleral contact lenses, it is possible to improve the visual function of keratoconus patients.
-These lenses are made to help reshaping the cornea, improving visual acuity in the process.
-Another option is a pair of gas permeable contact lenses.
+These lenses are made to help reshape the cornea, improving visual acuity in the process.
+Another option is a pair of gas-permeable contact lenses.
 These are more appropriate for mild and moderate symptoms of the disease.

 Corneal Transplants

-In cases of very advanced keratoconus, only a corneal transplant will be able to recover visual health.
-Patients undergoing corneal transplants usually have scarring in the cornea.
-Recent advances allow us to use a technique named Partial Thickness Corneal Transplant, or DALK.
-This procedure reduces the risk of rejection by replacing the innermost layer instead of the full thickness of the cornea.
-Recovery time is also reduced, and the results are usually promising and very positive.
+In advanced keratoconus, only a corneal transplant will be able to recover visual health.
+Patients undergoing corneal transplants usually have scarring in the cornea, so this option is not considered lightly.
+Recent advances allow us to use a technique named Partial Thickness Corneal Transplant, one common version is known as DALK.
+This procedure reduces the risk of rejection by replacing the innermost layer instead of the entirety of the cornea.
+Recovery time is also reduced and the results are usually promising.

 Intacs

-Intacs can be used in cases where other contact lenses are not effective to improve visual function.
-Intacs are small inserts that will be implanted surrounding the cornea to reshape and flatten the natural lens.
-In some cases, the visual function improves so much that the patient no longer needs glasses of any type.
-However, each case is handled differently according to the progression of the disease.
+Intacs can be used in cases where other contact lenses are not effective at improving visual function.
+Intacs are small inserts implanted along the edge of the cornea to reshape and flatten the natural lens.
+In some cases, the visual function improves so much that the patient no longer needs glasses of any type, however each case is handled differently according to the specific patient and the progression of the disease.

 It’s the right time for clearer vision